-- 3. Replication layer for achieving geo-redundancy (see sections What is Geo-Redundancy and Fundamental Requirements for Geo-Redundancy) using the OpenSource project MARS (see https://github.com/schoebel/mars/docu/mars-user-manual.pdf).
-MARS is the base for planned handover, and for unplanned failover.
+- 3. Replication layer, using MARS.
 Each LV can be switched over individually (ability for butterfly, see Flexibility of Handover / Failover Granularities).
-In addition to geo-redundancy, MARS provides the base for LV migration operations via Football (see https://github.com/schoebel/mars/docu/football-user-manual.pdf).
-The number of replicas is typically between 2 and 4, where higher replication degrees are only used temporarily, e.g. during a migration, or for compensation of near-defective / unreliable hardware instances. - 4.
-Filesystem layer, typically xfs mounted locally^b.
+In addition to geo-redundancy, MARS provides the base for Football.
+LV sizes / granularities are not modified by MARS. - 4.
+Filesystem layer, typically xfs mounted locally.
 This layer is extremely important for getting the granularities right: typically, each xfs instance contains several millions of customer inodes and/or files.
 In some cases, the number can climb up to several tenths of millions.
 Reason: shared webhosting has to deal with myriads of extremely small customer files, intermixed with a lower number of bigger files, up to terabytes in a handful of scarce corner cases. - 5.
-LXC containers \cong VMs.
+LXC containers ≅ VMs.
 Each of them has a publicly visible customer IP address, which is shared by all of its customers (typically a few hundrets up to several tenthousands per container).
 Upon primary handover / failover, this IP is handed over to the sister datacenter via BGP = Border Gateway Protocol.
-Upon Football migrations, this IP is also retained, but just automatically routed to a different physical network segment.

-- 6. Application layer.
+Upon Football migrations, this IP is also retained, but just automatically routed to a different physical network segment. - 6.
+Application layer.
 Here are only some important highlights: - a) Apache, spawning PHP via suexec.
 One Apache instance per LXC container is typically sufficient for serving thousands or tenthousands of customers.